 Directory: the directory under the bucket.
 This parameter is optional.

 Files: the actual file name or a wildcard file name, for example,

-Maximum Size For Multipart Upload (bytes): by entering a number greater than 5242880, you will enable multipart upload to S3.
+Part Size For Multipart Upload (bytes): by entering a number greater than 5242880, you will enable multipart upload to S3.
 If nothing is entered (default), the multipart upload is disabled.
 The minimum part size is 5242880; meanwhile, the maximum is 5368709120.
-Multipart Uploads involves uploading an object's data in parts instead of all at once, which can give the following advantages:
+Multipart Uploads involve uploading an object's data in parts instead of all at once, which can give the following advantages:

 - objects larger than 5 GB can be stored.